Jordyquench/Three-ideas/README.md

 - Although I put after effects in a pro, it could also be a con just for the simple fact that my knowledge isn’t as vast as I would like, but this is something I would love to challenge myself in.
 I have been trying to grow my skills in this field throughout my placement year and this project would be the perfect way for me to take this further.
 - What would I do if I decided to actually build it?
 I did some initial research by asking a developer in work about the logistics of this and they did give me hope that it wouldn’t be too confusing, so again this would be something I would like to test myself in.
 - A potential problem is whether or not I use voice in my comic?
-Do I go with voice acting or do I keep
+Do I go with voice acting or do I keep it simple and just have dialogue boxes?
+The if I do want to use voice, do I pay for voice actors?
+Do I do it myself?
+Or do I just ask friends to help out?

 **How might it be built?**